 Made of GOTS certified organic Egyptian Cotton, this Organic Cotton Sheet Set will surely become a household staple for any shopper interested in an organic sleep experience.
 These bedsheets contain no chemicals and no dyes.
 They’re also buttery soft, hypoallergenic and they’ll also offer you a cool night’s sleep.

-They also have 13-inch deep pockets, accommodating a wide variety of mattresses and mattress pads, they’re machine washable in cold or warm water, and can be dried at low temperatures.
+They also have 13-inch deep pockets, accommodating a wide variety of mattresses and mattress pads, they’re machine washable in cold or warm water and can be dried at low temperatures.

+Tencel is an advanced fiber made from a sustainably sourced wood pulp from Eucalyptus.
 The Tencel Sheet Set is gentle for the skin, incredibly smooth to the touch, and features up to 22-inch deep pockets, for accommodating most new mattresses available in today’s marketplace.

 The Tencel fabric is versatile offering outstanding insulation to keep you cool during the heat of summer and warm in winter.